datatorch/python/README.md

 ## Installation

-*Note*: Newer versions (>=0.4.8.2) of DataTorch client require `libmagic` for file uploads to datasets.
-Your system may or may not have `libmagic` pre-installed.
-Please make sure you have `libmagic` installed before proceeding.
+*Note*: Newer versions (>=0.4.8.2) of DataTorch client use `libmagic` for more accurate mimetype guessing.
+This falls back to guessing via extension.
+Consider installing `libmagic` if you have issues with file types uploaded to DataTorch.

 ```bash
 pip install datatorch